 November: Edinburgh’s Christmas

 From mid-November, Edinburgh’s Christmas celebrations get underway.
-So, get into the festive spirit with markets, food and drink, sparkling lights, fairground attractions, ice-skating, shows and more.
+So, get into the festive spirit with markets, food and drink, sparkling lights, fairground attractions, shows and more.

 December: Edinburgh’s Hogmanay